Explore the wide range of successful project examples by selecting a topic of interest from the list below.

 Carbon Footprint Analysis of Menu Items for the Penn State Dining Services

-Two EME 466: Energy and Sustainability in Society students conducted an in depth analysis of menu items for their final capstone portfolio.
-Partnering with the Sustainability Institute at Penn State and working with the PSU Dining Services, the students provided carbon footprint information for menu items to inform purchasing decisions.
+Two students taking the class EME 466: Energy and Sustainability in Society conducted an in-depth analysis of menu items for their final capstone portfolio.
+Partnering with the Sustainability Institute at Penn State and working with PSU Dining Services, the students provided carbon footprint information for menu items to inform purchasing decisions.
 Dining Services was interested in a data inventory to help support further conversation regarding climate goals with their team and to find out about ingredients that they can swap out to further reduce the carbon impact of their dishes.

 Pennsylvania’s Solar Future: Comparing Potential Between Urban and Rural Areas